Towards Domain-Generalized Open-Vocabulary Object Detection: A Progressive Domain-invariant Cross-modal Alignment Method: Experiment

 \subsection{Ablation Study}

-To better understand the contribution of each component in PICA, we conduct ablation studies on the OV-COCO-C benchmark.
+To better understand the contribution of each component in PICA, we conduct ablation studies on both the synthetic OV-COCO-C and the natural OOD OV-COCO-O evaluation settings.
 Specifically, we analyze the effects of (1) Sample-Adaptive Stratification and (2) Alignment Invariance Learning, including pseudo-word generation and Mixup augmentation.
-As summarized in Table~\ref{tab:unified_ablation}, the full PICA model, integrating sample-adaptive stratification, domain-invariant cross-modal alignment learning, and Mixup, achieves the superior \textbf{mAP$^{\text{avg}}_{50}$}.
-This confirms that each component contributes complementarily to DG-OVOD.
+As summarized in Table~\ref{tab:unified_ablation}, the full PICA model, integrating sample-adaptive stratification, cross-modal consistency learning, and Mixup, achieves the highest $\text{mAP}^{\text{avg}}_{50}$ on \emph{both} evaluation settings.
+This result indicates that these components contribute complementarily to DG-OVOD.

-\textbf{Effect of Sample-Adaptive Stratification.} Table~\ref{tab:unified_ablation} shows the necessity of our curriculum mechanism, where replacing the sample-adaptive stratification with a fixed feature queue notably reduces novel-category performance.
-This gap indicates that progressive sample-adaptive ranking is vital for stabilizing cross-modal alignment under domain shifts.
-Furthermore, the internal logic of our sampling strategy is justified: using either ambiguity $h$ or signal strength $q$ in isolation leads to inferior results.
+\textbf{Effect of Sample-Adaptive Stratification.} Table~\ref{tab:unified_ablation} shows the benefit of our curriculum mechanism.
+Replacing sample-adaptive stratification with a fixed feature queue reduces novel-category performance, which is consistent with the role of progressive sample-adaptive ranking in stabilizing cross-modal alignment under domain shifts.
+The Mixup-only variant improves the baseline from 19.3 to 19.6 on OV-COCO-C and from 18.5 to 19.0 on OV-COCO-O. By comparison, sample-adaptive stratification without Mixup reaches 20.2 on OV-COCO-C. This separates the contribution of the curriculum-guided alignment mechanism from generic augmentation.
+Using either ambiguity $h$ or signal strength $q$ in isolation also leads to inferior results, supporting the dual-proxy design.

+\textbf{Consistency across Synthetic and Natural Shifts.} Table~\ref{tab:unified_ablation} shows a similar component ranking across the two evaluation settings.
+On OV-COCO-O, the full design reaches 19.7 $\text{mAP}^{\text{avg}}_{50}$, above the no-SAS baseline (18.5), the Mixup-only variant (19.0), and the single-proxy variants ($h$-only 18.7, $q$-only 17.4).
+This mirrors the trend on OV-COCO-C and supports the contribution of the dual-proxy curriculum under both synthetic corruptions and natural distribution shifts.

-\textbf{Effect of Cross-modal Alignment.} We first investigate the role of pseudo-word prototypes in enforcing cross-modal consistency.
+\textbf{Effect of Cross-modal Alignment.} We further investigate the role of pseudo-word prototypes in encouraging cross-modal consistency.
 Table~\ref{tab:pseudo_word_ablation} reports the effect of generating pseudo-words using only clean features, only augmented features, or both.
-Keeping all other components unchanged, we observe that using both clean and augmented features yields the best cross-domain performance, while using only one type degrades alignment.
+Keeping all other components unchanged, using both clean and augmented features yields the best cross-domain performance, while using only one type reduces performance.